 ABOUT...

-Guy sénécal is a singular artist.....
+Guy Sénécal is a unique artist...

-At first glance, the artist's love for form and color is immediately apparent.
-Sénécal is clearly an exceptional colorist, one of those who master chromatic harmonies like a composer masters the delicate chords of a score, whose complex balance teeters on the edge of dissonance.
-From the outset, one suspects the artist of “surrendering the motif to color,” like Matisse, who asserted that “beautiful blues, beautiful reds, beautiful yellows stir the sensual depths of men.”
+Senécal is clearly an exceptional colourist, one of those artists who master chromatic harmonies like a composer masters the delicate chords of a score, whose complex balance teeters on the edge of dissonance.

-Guy Sénécal's work is part of a contemporary movement that emerged in the 1980s and is commonly referred to as “singular art.”
-“Singular” art to assert its difference, on the fringes of the unspoken conventions of current creation in the contemporary art market.
+"Singular" art to assert its difference, on the fringes of the unspoken conventions of current creation in the contemporary art market.

 Non-conformist art, if you will, to transcend the irreducible that each of us carries within ourselves.
-Unusual art, today more than ever, to defend the idea of art that is simple and beautiful,popular without pejorative connotations, accessible directly through the heart as much, if not more, than through reason, and yet highly symbolic.
+Unusual art, today more than ever, to defend the idea of art that is simple and beautiful, popular without pejorative connotations, accessible directly through the heart as much, if not more, than through reason, and yet highly symbolic.
 This is where one of the strengths of this work lies.

-Hence the dual dimension of the gift that the artist gives to his creation, like a sacred passing on of what is given to him to the encounter with the other.
+In Sénécal's work, the aesthetic and ethical dimensions are closely linked.
+Hence the dual dimension of the gift that the artist gives to his creation, like a sacred transfer of what is given to him to the encounter with the other.

 Hence, too, the choice of figuration which, he says, by representing man, restores him to his humanity, transmits values, nourishes him positively... and offers the viewer universal keys to values that are no less so.